-Fixed Annual Short Term Termination Provisions Incumbent Commenced in role Contract term Remuneration (FAR) (1) Incentive (maximum) ELTIP (maximum) In the event of termination by the Company (2) David Harradine 16 March 2015 Ongoing \$355,000 Between 15% and 30% of Between 15% and 30% of Notice: narraume 2013 FAR FAR upon invitation to participate The contract can be terminated by the Company upon provision of 3 months notice.
-Entitlement: Payment of the equivalent of 6 months FAR.
+Incumbent Commenced in Contract term Fixed Annual Short Term ELTIP Termination Provisions role Remuneration (FAR) (per year and subject to market based review mechanisms) Incentive (maximum) (maximum) In the event of termination by the Company (subject to shareholder approval in the event that they exceed the equivalent of 1 year FAR in total) Miles Farrow Appointed as Acting Chief Risk Officer 21 April 2015 Ongoing \$265,000 (inclusive of loading for role as acting CFO) 15% of FAR N/A Notice The contract can be terminated by the Company upon provision of 5 weeks notice.
+Entitlement Payment of 7 Weeks for the first completed year of service and 3 weeks for each subsequent year of completed service to a cap of 52 weeks.
+David Harradine 16 March 2015 Ongoing \$355,000 Between 15% and 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice The contract can be terminated by the Company upon provision of 3 months notice.
+Entitlement Payment of the equivalent of 6 months FAR.
 Pro-rata STI payment applied as at the date of termination.
 Payment of STI if the performance period is complete but not yet paid.
 Pro-rata ELTIP allocation, made following the completion of the applicable performance periods.
-Paul Moss 13 May 2015 Ongoing \$290,000 Between 15% Between 15% Notice: and 30% of FAR and 30% of FAR upon invitation to participate The contract can be terminated by the Company upon provision of 3 months notice.
-Entitlement: Payment of the equivalent of 6 months FAR.
+Paul Moss 13 May 2015 Ongoing \$290,000 Between 15% and 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice The contract can be terminated by the Company upon provision of 3 months notice.
+Entitlement Payment of the equivalent of 6 months FAR.
 Pro-rata STI payment applied as at the date of termination.
 Payment of STI if the performance period is complete but not yet paid.
 Pro-rata ELTIP allocation, made following the completion of the applicable performance periods.